 The ways in which we send and receive public communications have shifted drastically over the past couple of decades.
 Crisis communications can no longer be left to a television news channel, AM radio station, or the constant refreshing of a web page.
 Following consumer patterns, we see more personalized technology taking center stage.

 To keep your crisis communications aligned with the future of engagement, you need to be everywhere – all the time.
+Social media is one of the most powerful ways to get engagement – you can use social media scheduling tools to get your content posted on social media at the most engaging times (learn more and opt for free Hootsuite alternatives here).
 With smartphones in the hands of most people, the best way to do this is via SMS messaging:

 The power of SMS/MMS/text messages